top of page

 • 1 cup raisins

-1. Check that pan is snapped in properly and that the spinning pieces are in position
+1. Check that the pan is snapped in properly and that the spinning pieces are in position

-3. Remove yeast packet and dump the dry ingredients on top of the liquid
+3. Remove the yeast packet and dump the dry ingredients on top of the liquid

-4. Use edge of the packet to spread out the bread mix trying to keep packet dry, and make a little dry trench in the middle.
-Add the yeast into the trench
+4. Use the edge of the packet to spread out the bread mix, keeping the packet dry, and make a small dry trench in the middle.
+Add the yeast to the trench

-7. Delayed addition ingredients are added when machine gives loud beeps after 35-40 minutes
+7. Delayed addition ingredients are added when the machine gives loud beeps after 35-40 minutes

-8. Cool finished bread on rack right side up.
+8. Cool finished bread on the rack right side up.
 Can be frozen whole or sliced.

 For a beautifully shaped challah, use a challah mold pan.

-2. Mix all the ingredients including yeast in mixer for 3 solid minutes (I usually blend the wet ingredients first and then add the rest but not sure it matters)
+2. Mix all the ingredients, including yeast, in a mixer for 3 solid minutes (I usually blend the wet ingredients first and then add the rest)

-4. Cover with warm damp paper towel and let sit for at least 3 hours to rise.
+4. Cover with a warm, damp paper towel and let sit for at least 3 hours to rise.
 Longer is even better.

-5. Bake for 45 minutes in preheated oven at 350 (Don't put rack too close to the bottom of your oven or could burn the tops of the bread.)
+5. Bake for 45 minutes in a preheated oven at 350 (Don't put the rack too close to the bottom of your oven, or it could burn the tops of the bread.)

-6. Remove from oven and flip over onto parchment lined baking sheet
+6. Remove from oven and flip over onto a parchment-lined baking sheet

 8. Bake another 15 minutes at 350